jimmy-zx/csc2332-mbqc/report/report.typ

   ][(a)][(b)],
   caption: [(a) MBQC implementation of the Hadamard gate.
 Qubit 0 is the input
     and qubit 1 is the output.
 Arrow indicates the measurement flow.
-XY(0) indicates the measurement angle 0 in the XY plane. (b) Qiskit simulation], )<h-gate>
+XY(0) indicates the measurement angle 0 in the XY plane. (b) Qiskit implementation of (a).], )<h-gate>

 === Arbitrary $Z$-Rotation